 Bernd Schneider details the appearances of Probert’s original shuttlecraft, which came to be known as “Type 7,” as well the different incarnations of its cockpit, at Ex Astris Scientia.

-After Probert left The Next Generation, Rick Sternbach was tasked with designing an alternative shuttle for the season two episode “Time Squared.”
+After Probert left The Next Generation, Rick Sternbach was tasked with designing an alternative shuttle for the Season 2 episode “Time Squared.”
 He recalled in an interview with Star Trek: The Magazine (June 2002):

 Everybody was kind of scratching their heads and thinking that maybe we’d have to write the shuttlepod out.
 I cautiously went up to the front of the room with this very rough but fairly clear sketch.
 I said, “What if we made it fairly simple?
 Just planar construction, no compound curves.
 We can make it look Starfleet; that isn’t the issue.
 If we do something like this we can make the construction simple but also make it interesting.”
 They all looked at me, looked at the sketch, and said, “Ah, OK.”
 Then they approved it.